pantsbuild/intellij-pants-plugin/README.md

      ![Import project from BUILD file](images/import_file1.png)
   * Check the targets you want to Import and proceed with the wizard.
 (Please wait for the targets to show up)
      ![Choose Targets](images/import_file2.png)

+#### Importing targets from a script
+  * Use Main menu: File -> Import Project(in IJ 14.1+: File -> New -> Project From Existing Sources)
+  * Select an executable that will use export goal to produce a desirable project structure.
+    See [an integration test](testData/testprojects/intellij-integration/export1.sh) as an example.

 #### Importing several BUILD files/directories(works in IntelliJ 14.1+)
   * Import the first directory/BUILD file
   * Use File -> New -> Module From Existing Sources to import next directories/BUILD files